 The dry ice will slowly sublimate and the CO2 will displace the lighter air (containing the oxygen) pushing it out of the top of the bucket.
 It may be a good idea to use a desiccant package along with the dry ice for moisture control.
 We live in a dry climate and have not found that necessary.

 After the bucket has been filled with grain, snap the lid down half-way on the container to allow the air to escape as the dry ice sublimates (changes from solid to a gas).
 This usually takes 30 to 60 minutes, but may take up to a couple of hours depending on the amount of dry ice used and the room temperature.

-Directions: Place new oxygen absorber into container and seal promptly (within 20 minutes).
-One oxygen absorber will treat a one gallon container.
+Directions: Place new oxygen absorber into the container and seal promptly (within 20 minutes).
+One oxygen absorber will treat a one-gallon container.
 Store unused oxygen absorbers in a sealed container with air removed for future use.

 Use only with products which are low in moisture (10 percent or less) and low in oil content.
 Botulism poisoning may result from storing products high in moisture in a low oxygen environment.

 Oxygen absorbers are not effective for use in plastic buckets.
 They depend on the absence of oxygen to kill insects.
 Plastic buckets are not a true oxygen barrier and allow a slow transmission of oxygen through the polyethylene walls of the container over time.
 Dry ice (CO2) should be used to prevent insect infestation in plastic buckets.